Nasir Gebelli: Legacy

 John Romero (Wolfenstein 3D, Doom, Quake) credited Gebelli as a significant influence on his career as a game designer.
 He also cited Gebelli as his favorite programmer and a notable inspiration, mentioning his fast action and 3D programming work on games such as Horizon V and Zenith.
 Gebelli also inspired the careers of other developers, such as Mark Turmell (NBA Jam, Smash TV).
 Jordan Mechner has also credited Gebelli's work on the Apple II as inspiration and as a major influence on the creation of Karateka and Prince of Persia.
 Richard Garriott (Ultima) also praised Gebelli's ability to craft games that "were really playable and fun!"

 Final Fantasy went on to become a major franchise, and Hironobu Sakaguchi went on to become a well-known figure in the game industry.
 Final Fantasy's side-view battles became the norm for numerous console RPGs.
-Developers used Final Fantasy II's activity-based progression system in several later RPG series, such as the SaGa, Grandia, and The Elder Scrolls series.
+Developers used Final Fantasy II's activity-based progression system in several later RPG series, such as the SaGa, Grandia, and The Elder Scrolls.
 Final Fantasy III's job system became a recurring element in the Final Fantasy series.
 Secret of Mana has also influenced later action RPGs, including modern titles such as The Temple of Elemental Evil and Dungeon Siege III.

 Rad Racer and Final Fantasy both contain anti-piracy checks that look for "NASIR" and "PROGRAMMED BY NASIR" respectively in memory.